NU-CEM/Atomistic_Simulation/intro.md

-# Materials Simulation for Quantum and Molecular Optics
+# Materials Simulation for Quantum and Molecular Photonics

-Welcome to *Materials Simulation*, a practical undergraduate course in atomistic simulation methods applied to materials for quantum and molecular optics.
+Welcome to *Materials Simulation for Quantum and Molecular Photonics*, a practical undergraduate course in atomistic simulation methods applied to materials for quantum and molecular photonics.

 ## Course Description

-This course introduces the computational tools and concepts needed to model the structural, electronic, and dynamical properties of materials.
-We use [ASE (Atomic Simulation Environment)](https://wiki.fysik.dtu.dk/ase/) as our primary software framework, which provides a clean Python interface to a wide range of electronic structure codes, force fields, and analysis tools.
+This course introduces the computational tools and concepts needed to model the structural, electronic, and defect properties of materials.
+We use [ASE (Atomic Simulation Environment)](https://wiki.fysik.dtu.dk/ase/) as our primary software framework, which provides a clean Python interface to a range of pre-processing tools, electronic structure codes and analysis tools.

 The course has a dual focus:
 - **Core simulation skills** that are transferable across all areas of materials research